JohnnyLawDGB/Digi-Mobile/docs/SECURITY-PRIVACY.md

 # Digi-Mobile Security & Privacy Notes

+> **THIS IS HIGHLY EXPERIMENTAL SOFTWARE.
+DO NOT INSTALL ON ANYTHING OTHER THAN SPARE HARDWARE YOU WOULDN’T MIND BRICKING.**

 ## Overview
-- Digi-Mobile runs a pruned DigiByte full node on an Android device.
+- Digi-Mobile runs a pruned DigiByte relay node on an Android device.
 It keeps consensus behavior intact while discarding older blocks to save space.
-- The app can optionally store private keys if you enable wallet functionality.
+- Wallet functionality is **not present** in this pre-release; console/RPC access remains available for advanced users.
 - Phones and tablets are consumer devices, not dedicated security hardware.
 Treat them accordingly.

 ## Key Security Points
-- **Do not store large or irreplaceable amounts of DigiByte with Digi-Mobile.**
+- **Do not store irreplaceable data on this device.
+Use only spare hardware.**
-- **Treat Digi-Mobile as a hobby/test setup, not as your primary wallet.**
 - Device risks:
-  - If your phone is lost or stolen, someone else may access your node or wallet if they bypass OS security.
+  - If your phone is lost or stolen, someone else may access node data if they bypass OS security.
   - Malicious apps on the same device may try to read data directories if the OS is compromised or rooted.
 - Upgrade risks:
   - Experimental builds can have bugs that lead to data loss or corruption.
-  - Always back up wallet seeds/keys using other secure methods if you choose to use the wallet.

 ## Privacy Considerations
 - Running a node means your device connects to peers and shares transaction/block data to help the network.